-8.7 Keypad Programming
+8.5 Keypad Programing

-Keypad programming can be entered by holding down the 'D' key 200 # (code) ## on the rear keypad for two seconds.
-On variants with front keypad, programming mode is entered by pressing ## followed by the programming code (default 1234).
+Keypad programming can be entered by holding down the 'D' key on the rear keypad for two seconds.
+On variants with front keypad, programming mode is entered by pressing \#\# followed by the programming code (default 1234).
 Once entered, the LED will change to purple and a voice prompt will be heard.
 Use # as a delimiter and ## to commit the entry.
-For example, to adjust the hands-free microphone gain to the value of 5, you would enter: 100#5##
+For example, to adjust the handsfree microphone gain you would enter: 100#2##